-This is the real deal – Carrabbas’s Marinara Sauce made at home.
+This is the real deal – Carrabba’s Marinara Sauce made at home.
 This Marinara Sauce is ideal for dipping all your favorite appetizers.
 It’s fast and easy, and ready in just 30 minutes!

-This sauce is no secret though, and after some digging, I was able to secure it right from the Carrabba’s official blog.
+This sauce is no secret though, and after some digging, I secured this recipe directly from the Carrabba’s official blog – which is no longer available online.

 Pretty cool of them to help out home cooks by providing us with some of their tastiest and most requested recipes.
 The recipe I most want to recreate at home, however, is their Fried Calamari.
 As their top-selling appetizer, that recipe remains closely guarded with no plans to release it to the public.